alexanderpharwood/jimcares/README.md

 Jim.count()

 <a name="querying_objects"></a>
-## Querying objects with Jim.get()
+## Querying objects
-You can use certain notations to get nested properties of objects.
+Jim.get() and Jim.has() both support the querying of objects.
+You can use certain notations to get nested properties or check they exist.
 For example:

 ```
 let data = {